 The typical consumer probably doesn’t bother to find out what kind of chip is used in the LED lighting, e.g. whether it is the latest technology, or whether it is imported from Taiwan or Korea.
 Neither does the local seller bother you with such details, since they know the consumer typically don’t even know how to ask.
 However, if you bought from Taobao, the seller keeps you informed on these details.
 The seller does this to differentiate their products from their competitors’.

-The products sold by local sellers probably work fine (otherwise their business will fail), but by buying from Taobao (probably the most competitive e-commerce platform in the world), i am buying the leading brands and products, from the leading LED lighting manufacturers in the world.
+The products sold by local sellers probably work fine (otherwise their business will fail), but by buying from Taobao, i am buying the latest and user-verified leading brands and products.

-So, from among the thousands of stores selling LED lighting on Taobao, how does one identify the leading brands and products?
+So, from among the thousands of stores selling LED lighting on Taobao, how does one shortlist choices?
 Here’s my strategy.

 How to choose Taobao LED seller